I Simulated 29 Jazz Bass Pickups So I Wouldn't Have to Buy Them All

 To quantify this, the sim computes spectral balance: energy in the 80-400Hz band vs the 1.5-6kHz peak region.
 Closer to zero = thicker.
 More negative = thinner:

 The overwound pickups (SJB-2, SJB-3, SJB-5) cluster top-left: low Q but thick, because their peaks are so low in frequency they don’t steal energy from the fundamentals.
 The vintage single-coils: moderate Q, thin.
-The Model J sits alone at far right, highest Q, but its peak is in the mids, not the treble, so it reads balanced rather than thin.
+The ceramic/steel pickups sit far right, high Q, but their peaks land in the mids, not the treble, so they read balanced rather than thin.
 The Fralin is the thickest of the shortlisted hum-cancelling pickups (balance ≈ 0).

 One pickup, the whole database

-The Ultra Noiseless tells the full story.
-Stock: #25.
-Passive optimized (better pots, cable still present): #25.
+Stock: #24.
+Passive optimized: #24.
 Buffered: #2.
 The pots bought it +0.5dB.
-The buffer bought it +13.3dB.
-At +4.8dB through the buffered circuit, it’s the second-brightest hum-cancelling pickup in the database (behind the Bartolini 9J).
+The buffer bought it +15.2dB.
+At +7.3dB through the buffered circuit, it’s the second-brightest hum-cancelling pickup in the database (behind the Bartolini 9J).
 Measured RLC, silent in every position.

-With the buffer in place, solder a small ceramic cap between hot and ground at the blend pot input.
-That shifts the resonant peak down without touching the coil.
-The 13dB range in the chart below requires the buffer; without it, the Ultra Noiseless is stuck at -7.9dB regardless of cap value.
+With the buffer in place, a small cap between hot and ground at the blend pot input moves the resonant peak — down in frequency as you add capacitance, without touching the coil.
+The range in the chart below requires the buffer; without it, the Ultra Noiseless is stuck at -7.9dB regardless of cap value.
+This is the seed of the Q-filter in the build: make that cap-and-resistor a knob and you dial the peak instead of soldering it.

 Left: Ultra Noiseless frequency response through buffered circuit with cap values overlaid.
 Right: 5kHz level showing how added capacitance darkens the Ultra Noiseless through the full range of the database.